 In June 2018 we filed an action in the Superior Court of the Province of Quebec in the District of Montreal (Canada) against one of our existing shareholders residing in Quebec City (Canada) arising out of a possible equity investment intended to be completed by August 2018.
 The complaint alleges among other things, claims of misrepresentations and misleading conduct resulting in damages to us in an amount of approximately \$200,000 Canadian (approximately \$154,000 US).
 On April 1, 2019, a note payable held by the defendant having a face value of \$100,000 Canadian (approximately \$76,000 US) became due and payable.
 We have elected not to pay the amount due and to petition the courts to link this matter to the ongoing litigation.
 On March 6, 2020, the Superior Court in the District of Montreal granted our motion and the two proceedings were linked.
-A date for the hearings to commence was subsequently set for April 7, 2020, however due to the ongoing Coronavirus (COVID-19) Pandemic the date has been postponed until further notice.
+A date for the hearings to commence has been set for November 16, 2020.